awsugblr/awsugblr/src/pages/blog/2019-12-07-aws-usergroup-leads-presence-in-aws-reinvent-2019.md

 > The strength of the team is each individual member.
 The strength of each member is the team.

-And we made the AWS re:Invent 2019 incredible!
+And we made the AWS re:Invent 2019 incredible 😍

 ![](/img/incredible.png)